Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Numerical Experiments

 Proceeding as above, we synthesize a robustly safe controller $\hatbf{K}^\star$ yielding a cost of $J(\mathbf{G},\hatbf{K}^\star) = 140.54$.
 The corresponding suboptimality gap is $\frac{\hat{J}^2-{J^\star}^2}{{J^\star}^2} = 3.049$.
 In Figure~\ref{fig:constrained_traj}, the trajectories and variability levels resulting from $\hatbf{K}^\star$ for $50$ noise realizations are plotted in blue.
 We observe that, since $\hatbf{K}^\star$ is synthesized using noise-corrupted data, it leads to safer, but more conservative trajectories.
 Indeed, due to uncertainty, higher control effort is spent to keep the output further from the constraints.

-It is informative to inspect the robust suboptimality gap $S(\epsilon_\infty)$ incurred by the tightened optimization problem \eqref{prob:doubly_robust} that we have used in the analysis to characterize a feasible solution to \eqref{prob:quasi_convex}.
-In Figure~\ref{fig:S_plot}, we plot $S(\epsilon_\infty)$ assuming $x_0 = x(1) = ^\mathsf{T}$ and requiring $-3\leq y(t)\leq 3$ for $t = 2,\dots,7$.
-The example exhibits a fast transition from infeasibility for $\epsilon_\infty>0.118$ to near-optimality for $\epsilon<0.115$.
-This fact leads to the following observation: high-performing safe controllers can be synthesized by solving \eqref{prob:quasi_convex} even for values of $\epsilon_\infty$ such that $S(\epsilon_\infty)=\infty$.
-However, in such cases the theoretical suboptimality guarantee \eqref{eq:sub_gap_th} may not hold anymore.
+It is informative to inspect the robust suboptimality gap $S(\epsilon_\infty)$ incurred by the tightened optimization problem \eqref{prob:doubly_robust} that we have used in the analysis to characterize a feasible solution to \eqref{prob:quasi_convex_alpha}.
+In Figure~\ref{fig:S_plot}, we plot $S(\epsilon_\infty)$ assuming $x_0 = x(1) = ^\mathsf{T}$ and requiring $-3\leq y(t)\leq 3$ for $t = 1,\dots,7$.
+The example exhibits a fast transition from infeasibility for $\epsilon_\infty>0.118$ to near-optimality for $\epsilon_\infty<0.115$.
+This fact leads to the following observation: high-performing safe controllers can be synthesized by solving \eqref{prob:quasi_convex_alpha} even when the optimization problem \eqref{prob:doubly_robust} is infeasible, i.e. $S(\epsilon_\infty) = \infty$.
+In such cases the suboptimality bound \eqref{eq:sub_gap_th} is not applicable, but a robustly safe controller has been synthesized nonetheless.
 This phenomenon is consistent with the numerical examples of \cite{dean2019safely} for the state-feedback case.